umbertocollodel/When_where_and_why/README.md

 The main file of each section cleans the global environment, installs and loads the packages required and sources all the scripts in the section.
+The function file contains custom functions to generate tables and produce graphs for the section.
+Individual files run the function and export the output.